microsoft/durabletask-go/README.md

 ## Running locally

 You can run the engine locally by pressing `F5` in [Visual Studio Code](https://code.visualstudio.com/) (the recommended editor).
 You can also simply run `go run main.go` to start a local Durable Task gRPC server that listens on port 4001.

+The following command will run a durable task host process with a sqlite database file named `test.sqlite3` for storing state.

 ```bash
 go run main.go --port 4001 --db ./test.sqlite3